tum-ewk/ficus/doc/tutorial.rst

 Activating one/more of the settings will activate equations, that allow additional restriction but may lead to longer claculation of the model because integer variable have to be used.
 The problem will then become a mixed integer linear optimisation problem.

 * **Storage In-Out**: Prevents storages from charging and discharging one commodity at the same time, if activated.
 This can happen, when dumping energy of one commodity will lead to lower total costs.
 The model then uses the efficiency of the storage to dump the energy with no dumping costs.
-* **Partload**: Consider minimum partload settings, partload efficiencies as well as start-up costs of processes.
+* **Partload**: Consider minimum part-load settings, part-load efficiencies as well as start-up costs of processes.
 * **Min-Cap**: Consider minimal installed capacities of processes and storages.
 This allows to set a minimum capacity of processes and storages, that has to be build, if the process is built at all (it still can not be built at all).
-Setting minimal and maximal cpapcities of processes/storages to the same level, this allows invetigating if buidling a specific process/storage with a specific size is cost efficient.
+Setting minimal and maximal capacities of processes/storages to the same level, this allows investigating if building a specific process/storage with a specific size is cost efficient.

 See :ref:`MIP-Equations-main-ref` for a more detailed description on the effects of activating one of the equations with examples.